MaciejGruszka/cloud-native-XWeeks/springboot-sample/create.devcs.project.md

 ![alt text](images/02.new.project.png)

-Enter the name of the project and set the desired properties.
+Enter **APM project** as the name of the project and set the desired properties.
 Click **Next** and select *Initial Repository* as template.

 ![](images/03.select.template.png)

 Click **Next** and on the Properties page select *Import existing repository*.
-Enter or copy the *https://github.com/oracle/cloud-native-devops-workshop.git* repository address.
+Enter or copy the *https://github.com/oracle-weblogic/cloud-native-XWeeks.git* repository address.

 ![](images/04.import.repository.png "Import external repository")